BJReplay/ha-solcast-solar/README.md

 > Access these in a template sensor or automation using something like:
 >
 > ```{{ state_attr('sensor.solcast_pv_forecast_peak_forecast_today', '1234-5678-9012-3456') | float(0) }}```

+Most sensors include an attribute for `estimate`, `estimate10` and `estimate90`.
+Template sensors may be created to expose their value, or the `state_attr()` can be used directly in automations.

 ### Configuration